Andijan: Education

 There are four higher education institutions in Andijan City.
 Andijan state university, Andijan medical institute, Andijan machine-building institute and Andijan branch Tashkent state agrarian university.
 The Andijan Medical Institute is the largest of the four.
 In 2022, Andijan state institute of foreign languages was founded, being the only state institute where foreign languages are taught.
 The city is also home to four colleges, one academic lyceum, 21 vocational schools, 47 secondary schools, three music and art schools, nine sports schools, and 86 kindergartens.

+Main sights

+Andijan Jame Mosque Complex architectural monument (late 19th century).
+It consists of a mosque, a madrasa, and a minaret.
+In the mid-19th century, the city status was granted to settlements with a mosque in Uzbekistan.
+The construction of the Mosque Complex took place from 1883 to 1890 and it covers a total area of 1.5 hectares.